For several months and until June 1, 2011 Google had a +1 button on websites. This was similiar to a Facebook like. It was also ripe for abuse.

-As of today, Google’s +1 button is available for websites.
-What does this mean to you?
-We are encouraging SEO clients to add +1 (plus one) buttons to their sites, and here’s why.
-Google introduced +1 in March as an answer to Facebook’s Like button.
 At the time, +1 was limited to search results – you could +1 your favorite search results to share them with your Google social network.
-But with the release of the +1 button -think of the Google +1 button as a Facebook or Twitter Share button for Google – visitors to your site can +1 blog posts or pages to share with their networks.
+But with the release of the +1 button -think of the Google +1 button as a Facebook or Twitter Share button for Google – visitors to your site could +1 blog posts or pages to share with their networks.

-The effects of +1 on search engine optimization are speculative at best, right now, but we’re encouraging our clients to embrace Google’s social sharing – it can’t hurt.
-Without a dedicated popular social network, Google’s currently relying on use of their own social tools to ramp up their social sharing.
-We think it’s a good idea to start building up your Google social network and +1ing the things you like on Facebook or share on Twitter.
+The effects of +1 on search engine optimization were minimal.
+Without a dedicated popular social network, Google relied on use of their own social tools to ramp up their social sharing.

 Brad Anderson is the Founder and CEO of Fruition.
 Brad’s focus is supporting Fruition’s team to enable sustainable growth and excellent client satisfaction (EBITDA growth).
 With a strong statistical background, Brad built Fruition’s in-house software that is used to manage client success.